-The scheduling software allows you to upload your document(s) (find the yellow file icon in the upper left, above the schedule–not on the appointment form).
+The scheduling software allows you to upload your writing (find the yellow file icon in the upper left, above the schedule–not on the appointment form).
 However, this may not nbe relevant if you’re sharing a Google doc.
 To share a Google doc with your consultant (whose email is on the appointment form), just email it to them.
-If you have problems with the attachment, or if you just want to make sure we get the document, send it to email@example.com.
+If you have problems with the scheduler attachment, or if you just want to make sure we get the document, send it to email@example.com.

 Making the appointment: If your draft is 7 pages or longer (double-spaced), please consider creating an hour-long appointment, but certainly both make the appointment and send the writing at least 48 hours in advance of the consultation.
 That gives the consultant time to pre-read the work.

 Getting your work to the consultant: It won’t do much good to make the appointment 48 hours in advance if you don’t also send us the writing.
 Don’t forget to attach/send the writing once you’ve made the appointment.
 Even if you’ve made the appointment 48 hours in advance, if you haven’t sent the writing within 24 hours the appointment, we will cancel the appointment, opening the time up for other writers.

-If you send in a take-home test for a consultation, you MUST have expressed permission from your instructor indicating that the Writing Center may work with you on the take-home test.
+If you send in a take-home test for a consultation, you MUST have written permission from your instructor indicating that the Writing Center may work with you on the take-home test.
 It is up to you to obtain this permission before making your appointment.
 Your instructor can email us to give permission or discuss as necessary.
 Diagnostic writing assignments are designed to allow evaluation of the writer’s raw skill and style, before the rest of the writing process (feedback, rewriting, revision) occurs.
 This type of writing assignment typically occurs during the first few weeks of a course.